 Order: Lepidoptera

-1. Hawk moths have colorful appearance
+1. Hawk moths have a colorful appearance

 Sphinx moths are typically huge and heavy-bodied, with a long and pointed abdomen.
 Their forewings are typically long and pointed, some species will have angled or uneven edges forewings instead.
 These wings are colorful and large with the size from 3 to 20 cm.
 Some sphinx moths lack scales on their wings, which makes them look like big bumblebees.